aquasecurity/trivy/docs/docs/attestation/vuln.md

 Cosign can generate key pairs and use them for signing and verification.
 Read more about [how to generate key pairs](https://docs.sigstore.dev/cosign/key-generation).

-In the following example, Trivy generates a cosign vulnerability predicate, and then Cosign attaches an attestation of it to a container image with a local key pair.
+In the following example, Trivy generates a cosign vulnerability scan record, and then Cosign attaches an attestation of it to a container image with a local key pair.

 ```
 $ trivy image --format cosign-vuln --output vuln.json <IMAGE>